Illustration of a Gripper TBM, which also provides a view of the interior with a stone wall in the background.

 Gripper TBMs in operation

-Herrenknecht Gripper TBMs have proven to be efficient solutions for fast mechanized tunnelling in hard rock on many occasions.
-Due to the process-typical rock support method without segments, medium to high rock strengths are a requirement for high advance rates.
-In more fractured geological formations, various systems for immediate rock support behind the cutterhead are installed at the TBM directly.
+Gripper TBMs from Herrenknecht are a proven and efficient solution for fast mechanized tunnelling in hard rock.
+With medium to high rock strengths, high advance rates can be achieved.
+For more fractured geological formations with lower rock strength, various systems for immediate rock support directly behind the cutterhead are installed on the TBM.

 Uncompromising in hard rock

-Before each stroke, the Gripper TBM is braced against the previously excavated tunnel using laterally extendible hydraulic cylinders.
-The laterally mounted gripper plates or gripper shoes are the core element of this machine type, hence the name of the machine.
-Subsequently, the thrust cylinders are braced against the gripper unit and push the rotating cutterhead against the tunnel face.
-Several telescopic partial shields stabilize the machine against vibrations during the boring process, thus reducing wear and tear.
-The invert shield also serves as a sliding shoe for the TBM.
-Lateral partial shields are pressed against the rock with a stabilizing effect.
-The roof shield above this unit, often equipped with a finger shield extending backwards, offers protection against breaking rock.
-After completion of a stroke, tunnelling is interrupted and the gripping unit is moved forward.
+Before each stroke, Gripper TBMs brace themselves firmly against the previously excavated tunnel wall using laterally extendable hydraulic cylinders.
+The gripper shoes on the outside are the core element of this machine type and give it its name.
+Thrust cylinders brace themselves against the braced gripper unit and press the rotating cutterhead against the tunnel face.
+Laterally extendable shields are pressed against the rock, stabilize the TBM during the boring process and reduce wear and tear.
+The invert shoe serves as a sliding shoe and as a pivot point when steering the TBM.
+Above this unit, a roof shield, often with a lamella roof extending to the rear, provides protection against falling rock.
+After a stroke has been completed, the advance is interrupted and the gripper unit is moved forward.

 Functional principle